 Dr. Claire Ebert is an anthropological archaeologist interested in the role of human-environment interactions in the emergence of cultural complexity among the ancient Maya.
-She has been a member of the BVAR Project since 2012, and received her PhD from The Pennsylvania State University in 2017 is currently an Assistant Professor in the Department of Anthropology at the University of Pittsburgh.
+She has been a member of the BVAR Project since 2012.
+She received her PhD from The Pennsylvania State University in 2017 is currently an Assistant Professor in the Department of Anthropology at the University of Pittsburgh.
 Claire’s research investigates the complex dynamics between people and their environments throughout the Holocene using method from environmental archaeology and archaeometry, including stable isotope analyses and radiocarbon dating.
 In particular, she interested in the Preclassic (1200 BC-AD 300) Maya of the Belize Valley and their social, economic, and environmental adaptations of the region’s earliest farming communities.
 She has also participated in archaeological projects at the Maya site of Palenque, in Hawaii, Africa, Arizona, and New Mexico.

 Claire is also co-instructor of the BVAR summer field school and leads several ongoing projects in collaboration with other BVAR researchers that provide students with opportunities to engage in different forms of archaeological analysis in the field with BVAR and in the Paleoecology and Isotope Geochemistry Lab at Pitt.
 Current projects include:

 Upper Belize Valley obsidian technological analysis and geochemical sourcing

 Upper Belize Valley lidar (light detection and ranging) analysis project